zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

           storage: 5Gi
 {% endhighlight %}

-        Zalenium will scan the <code class="bg-light text-dark">volumeMounts</code> for the Zalenium container when it starts up, if it finds mounted volumes it will copy the <code class="bg-light text-dark">volume mount</code> information and the linked <code class="bg-light text-dark">volume</code> information when it creates a Selenium pod.
+        Zalenium will scan the <code>volumeMounts</code> for the Zalenium container when it starts up, if it finds mounted volumes it will copy the <code>volume mount</code> information and the linked <code>volume</code> information when it creates a Selenium pod.

     </div>